AEADataEditor/aeadataeditor.github.io/_guidance/data-deposit-aea.md

 For a video tutorial on this process, see [this Youtube video](https://www.youtube.com/watch?v=wRytQcotLGc).

 > If you are depositing at a different trusted repository, please be sure that your deposit complies with our [Display Guidelines for Trusted Repositories](guidelines-other-repositories)

+### Assistance

+If, in the process of uploading your replication package, you have questions that are not addressed by these guidelines, please contact us:

+- We are on [Twitter](https://twitter.com/AeaData) and [Mastodon](https://mstdn.social/@aeadata/).
+- Contact us via the AEA's [Contact form](https://www.aeaweb.org/contact)
+- Reach out to the editor handling your paper, who knows how to reach us (but might also have the answer).
+- Reach out to us directly (you know how to find us).

+In some cases, the [openICPSR helpdesk](https://www.openicpsr.org/openicpsr/contactUs) may be able to help you, but with any content matter, please contact us, not them.

 ### Start the deposit process